Moving from Canada to the USA in 2025: What You Absolutely Need to Know

 Risks & Cautions to Watch

-• Ensure paperwork consistency.
-Names must match exactly across all documents.
+• Ensure paperwork consistency: Names and details must match exactly across all customs forms, visas, and shipping documents.
+Any discrepancy can cause delays at the border.

-• Apply for a Social Security Number and open a U.S. bank account.
+• Apply for a Social Security Number and open a U.S. bank account to establish financial identity.

-• Register your vehicle and obtain a state driver’s license.
+• Register your vehicle and obtain a state driver’s license as required by state law.

-• Set up utilities, phone, internet, and update your address with Canada Post.
+• Set up utilities, phone, and internet services, and update your new U.S. address with Canada Post and other important institutions.

 Happy family unpacking in their new US home